aurelia/aurelia.github.io-old/docs/api/router/index.md

 #### Properties

 * `baseUrl: string` - The [[Router]]&#x27;s current base URL, typically based on the [[Router.currentInstruction]].
-* `container: Container` - No description available.
+* `container: Container` - Container associated with this router.
+Also used to create child container for creating child router.
 * `couldDeactivate: boolean` - True if the previous instruction successfully completed the CanDeactivatePreviousStep in the current navigation.
 * `currentInstruction: NavigationInstruction` - The currently active navigation instruction.
 * `currentNavigationTracker: number` - The currently active navigation tracker.
-* `history: History` - No description available.
+* `history: History` - History instance of Aurelia abstract class for wrapping platform history global object
 * `isConfigured: boolean` - True if the [[Router]] has been configured.
 * `isExplicitNavigation: boolean` - True if the [[Router]] is navigating due to explicit call to navigate function(s).
 * `isExplicitNavigationBack: boolean` - True if the [[Router]] is navigating due to explicit call to navigateBack function.